-- CO 1: Find the experimental evidence of wave nature of light and interference in thin films, Diffraction grating and Polarisation in various fields. - CO 2: Analyse various types of lasers & optical fibers. - CO 3: Explain the crystal structures and XRD techniques. - CO 4: Develop the strategies to apply the concepts of magnetism in engineering field. - CO 5: Examine the various applications of semiconductors in engineering field.
+- CO 1: Recognize the experimental evidence of wave nature of light and interference in thin films, Diffraction grating and Polarisation in various fields. - CO 2: Analyse various types of lasers & optical fibers. - CO 3: Learn the crystal structures and XRD techniques. - CO 4: Knows the applications of magnetic materials in engineering field. - CO 5: Realize about the various applications of semiconductors in engineering field.